The Company is highly rated for its sustainability initiatives and has been selected as a constituent of the following ESG indices.

 MSCI Japan Empowering Women Index (WIN)

-The “MSCI Japan Empowering Women Index” is composed of leading companies within their Global Industry Classification Standard (GICS) sector groups in terms of promoting and maintaining gender diversity selected from the constituents of its parent index (the MSCI Japan IMI Top 500 Index, which includes the top 500 securities in terms of market capitalization) based on MSCI Gender Diversity Scores.
+The “MSCI Japan Empowering Women Index” is composed of leading companies within their Global Industry Classification Standard (GICS) sector groups in terms of promoting and maintaining gender diversity selected from the constituents of its parent index (the MSCI Japan IMI Top 700 Index, which inclu des the top 700 securities in terms of market capitalization) based on MSCI Gender Diversity Scores.
 This ESG index is adopted by GPIF (Government Pension Investment Fund).

-The Company has been selected as its constituent for two consecutive years in 2018 and 2019.
+The Company has been selected as its constituent for five consecutive years since 2018.